rs1701/apersharp/README.md

 ## Running Apersharp
 (Work in progress)

 Apersharp comes with a default configuration file.
 It can be found in `$HOME/sharp/apersharp/apersharp_config/apersharp_default.cfg`.
-The default configuration will process all beams of cubes 0, 1 and 2 with all steps using 1 core.
+The default configuration will process all beams of cubes 0, 1 and 2 with all steps mentioned in the previous section using 1 core.
 This can be executed in the following way
 ```
 python2 $HOME/sharp/apersharp/run_apersharp.py <taskid> <output_directory>
 ```